manpreetsingh-CK/SDE-Trainee/README.md

-This is repo for daily assignment update kmkmcasdkmckmsad
+This is repo for daily task update